Autonomous quantum machines and the finite sized Quasi-Ideal clock: Results (Overview)

+See Remark \ref{rem:result3 Serge} that relates the above result to previous work on approximating the canonical commutator relation in finite dimension.

-\subsubsection{Consequences of Autonomous Quasi-control}
+\subsection{Consequences of Autonomous Quasi-control}

 We now discuss the important consequences that Result 2 has for quantum control.
-Consider a quantum system of dimension $d_s$ for which we wish to implement a unitary $\tilde U$ over a time interval $t\in[t_1,t_2]$ for some initial state $\rho_s\in\mathcal{S}(\mathcal{H}_s)$, \be \rho_s(t)=
+Consider a quantum system of dimension $d_s$, upon which we require a unitary $\tilde{U}$ to be implemented within a time interval $t\in[t_1,t_2]$.
+More precisely, we would like that for any initial state $\rho_s\in\mathcal{S}(\mathcal{H}_s)$, \be \rho_s(t)=